2018 UPDATE – HYDROPONIC MINT

 To allow the newly propagated mint plant to thrive, cut away the older stem at the top of the plant.

-One year on, our mint plant is still thriving.
-Their scent is heavenly, grown in own made compost, and zero commercial fertilizers and pesticide.
+In 2017 our mint plant was still thriving.
+Their scent is heavenly, grown in our own made compost, and zero commercial fertilizers and pesticide.
 Visitors are often offered cutting from this plant.
 Herbs are best harvested often to keep them young.

 Woody stems mean the plants have gotten old.
 The fragrance and taste of its leaves will wane as the plant aged.